-For over nine years, I’ve had the honor of helping introverted women with big hearts to build a personal and professional life built on their natural gifts (even if they don’t know their gifts yet).
+For nearly 10 years as a coach, I’ve had the honor of helping introverted women with big hearts to build a personal and professional life built on their natural gifts and their heart-centered values.
+(They usually weren’t sure of their best talents and values beforehand.)

 I’m not about pushing you to do anything.
 (There’s already too much of that in your own head.)
 One of my introverted clients described her experience with me like this, starting with our first phone call: